parthmagnani/namaste-react/README.md

 5. e2e - testing from user comes to landing page of app to closing of app(done by tester)

-6. To test our we are going to install @testing-library/react, jest and other dependencies and configure them accordingly
+6. To test our we are going to install @testing-library/react, jest and other dependencies and configure them accordingly.

+7. Then jest configuration is done, using npx jest --init command

+8. As our test cases will not run on browser but we need broser like environment to run our application for that we will be going to install jest-environment-jsdom library

+9. After all the configuration to write we will create __tests__ folder and file name with .test.js so jest will understand where it has to check test cases